-Eosinophilic esophagitis (EoE) causes a type of white blood cell – known as eosinophil – to build up in the esophagus and lead to problems with eating and drinking.
+Eosinophilic esophagitis is a rare disorder that involves elevated levels of eosinophils (a type of white blood cell that fights allergens) in the esophagus causing inflammation that leads to problems with eating and drinking.

-In a child with eosinophilic esophagitis (EoE), eosinophil (a type of white blood cell) unusually accumulates in the lining of the esophagus (tube that connects the mouth to the stomach).
-This collection of eosinophil can react to foods, allergens or acid reflux, and lead to inflammation or injury of the tissue of the esophagus.
+In a child with eosinophilic esophagitis (EoE), eosinophils (a type of white blood cell that fights allergens) unusually accumulate in the lining of the esophagus (tube that connects the mouth to the stomach).
+This collection of eosinophils can react to foods, allergens or acid reflux, and it can lead to inflammation or injury of the tissue of the esophagus.
 Inflamed (swollen) esophageal tissue can cause problems when a child tries to swallow or eat food.

 Treating EoE with a comprehensive plan